Skip to main content

 • What is the relationship between inflation and unemployment?

-With regard to the economic area, admission test questions will focus on the main topics of microeconomics and macroeconomics.
+In the area of economics, the admission test questions will focus on the main topics of microeconomics and macroeconomics.
 In particular, students should be able to answer questions on:

 • consumer theory